With the advanced planning accomplished — or well underway — it’s time to turn to the specific details for the Decision Day Rally itself:

 - Closing the Rally with action items.

 The bulk of your program will most likely be brief speeches and prayers from the special guests you’ve lined up.
-So it’s important that you encourage your guest speakers to keep Roe v.
-Wade front and center in their talks.
+It’s important that you encourage your guest speakers to keep abortion and Roe v.
+Wade front and center in their talks, and be sure not to let the rally stray into partisan politics instead of the lives of unborn children.
+If you choose to have politicians of any kind speak at your rally, make it clear that this is not a campaign event.

 Share the agenda with your special guests in advance so they know where they fit into the program.
 However, it’s best not to tell them exactly when they’re speaking, lest any delay in the program cause them to become impatient.
 But do let each guest speaker know how long you expect them to have the stage.